-In part one of Raise Healthy Eaters’ family meal planning series, we talked about overcoming barriers to getting healthy meals on the table.
+In part one of our family meal planning series, we talked about overcoming barriers to getting healthy meals on the table.
 In part 2, we are focusing on how to find meals that are perfect for your family.

 As parents, our brains are in overuse mode already.
 By putting all of your favorite meals in one spot, you won’t have to rely on yourself to remember what they are.

--Look for a variety of recipes that are nutritious and taste good: In my recipe book I separate recipes into categories such as Mexican, Italian, Meat, Beans, Veggies and Fish.
+In my recipe book, I separate recipes into categories such as Mexican, Italian, Meat, Beans, Veggies, and Fish.
 So if you don’t have any fish meals, for example, look for recipes that sound good and try it one night.
 The key is to collect a variety of meals.

 So if you haven’t been doing this already, make a nice home for your recipes and continually add to it.
 If you haven’t had much success you might be choosing the wrong types of recipes for you.

 What are you doing right now?
-Do you have a system for storing recipes that works well?
+Do you have a system for storing recipes that work well?
 Any cookbooks or websites you recommend?